“How do you make money?”

 In my days as a fee-only financial planner, I’ve witnessed rather inappropriate strategies in the quest for keeping AUM fees rolling in.
 This has included taking out loans against an investment portfolio.
 And you may not need me to tell you that’s a bad idea.

 However, for some people, the AUM billing model may be the only option.
-This may be the case if monthly cash flow is simply too tight to make any of the other fee-only billing options possible.
+This may be the case if your budget is simply too tight to make any of the other fee-only billing options possible.
 Some advisors at NAPFA, Garrett and XY can offer AUM billing.

 How is a Financial Advisor Paid?